sysfce2/python-automat/docs/index.rst

 For example, let's say we are writing the software for a garage door controller.
 The garage door is composed of 4 components:

-1. A motor which can be run forward or in reverse, to raise or lower the door respectively.
+1. A motor which can be run up or down, to raise or lower the door respectively.
 2. A sensor that activates when the door is fully open.
 3. A sensor that activates when the door is fully closed.
-4. A button that tells the door to open or close
+4. A button that tells the door to open or close.
-.

 It's very important that the garage door does not get confused about its state, because we could burn out the motor if we attempt to close an already-closed door or open an already-open door.